toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [sssnake](https://github.com/AngelJumbo/sssnake) - (Smart and sexy snake) The classic snake game for the terminal that can plays itself and be use like a screensaver.
 * [T-RexC](https://github.com/StiveMan1/T-RexC) - Simple Console Google T-Rex Game.
 * [terdle](https://github.com/neelkarma/terdle) - Wordle implemented in Rust.
+* [term-asteroids](https://github.com/NoiseByNorthwest/term-asteroids) - An Asteroids-like game, running in a terminal, written in PHP.
 * [Terminal Phase](https://dustycloud.org/blog/terminal-phase-1.0/) - A space shooter game you can play in your terminal.
 * [Terminal Roulette](https://github.com/levkush/TerminalRoulette) - Your own roulette table in the terminal.
 * [terminal-doom](https://github.com/cryptocode/terminal-doom) - Play DOOM in modern terminals.